Buzaabah/FRS159/policies.md

 ## Reading

 Almost every week, we will read key texts that touch upon important themes on developing technology, highlight specific projects, or introduce a technique/methodology.
 Needless to say, these readings are crucial.
-They not only prepare you for the content of the lessons (and I will expect you to be familiar with them) but also set the stage for our discussions.
+They not only prepare you for the content of the lessons (I expect you be familiar with them) but also set the stage for our discussions.
 All texts will be made available through the online platform [Perusall](https://www.perusall.com/), which enables collaborative reading.
 You will be able to annotate the texts and comment on each other’s annotations.
 I will also be able to see your annotations and comments, which will help me to prepare for our discussions.

 <!--
 ## Class Meeting Types